Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/commands.md

 `/kubejs_tfc search <data_type> <value>`{: .language-command }

 - `<data_type>`{:.v}: The data type to retrieve the list from.
 All searchable data types will be suggested
 - `<value>`{:.m}: The registry id of the item/block/fluid/entity type that has a data entry in the data type.
-All objcts with an associated data entry will be suggested
+All objects with an associated data entry will be suggested

 Examples:

-- `/kubejs_tfc search tfc:fluid_heat tfc:metal/copper`{; .langauge-command }
+- `/kubejs_tfc search tfc:fluid_heat tfc:metal/copper`{; .language-command }
 - `/kubejs_tfc search tfc:entity_damage_resistance minecraft:creeper`{; .language-command }
 - `/kubejs_tfc search tfc:fertilizer tfc:powder/wood_ash`{: .language-command }